epicallan/js-to-ts/README.md

 # Javascript to Typescript file convert

-This is a simple wrapper around [lebab](https://github.com/lebab/lebab) for js to ts file refactoring
+Relies on [lebab](https://github.com/lebab/lebab) for es5 to es6 conversion

-What it does
+## What it does

 -----

+- convert es5 to es6 code
 - Renames files in a directory to .ts
-- convert es5 to es6 code

-commands
+## commands / usage

 ----